Have you ever thought that media monitoring is a buzzword? If yes, it’s high time to debunk this myth.

 Social listening goes one step further and enables you to interpret the data according to customer behavior.
 With features like sentiment analysis, you can understand what’s behind a specific comment and actively improve your marketing strategy.
 You can also react to it and respond in time.

 It’s estimated that by the year 2040, an enormous 95% of all purchases will be made through eCommerce.
 With the switch to digital, customers have started to interact with each other on websites, forums, and other social media platforms.
-They have gained a new information source to exchange their experiences about particular products and services with people who are considering making the same purchases.
-Nowadays, customers don’t have to believe marketers or salespeople as they have independent sources of information.
+They have gained a new information source to exchange their experiences with particular products and services among people who are considering to make the same purchases.
+This means that they have an option to get an additional opinion, apart from the things served to them by marketers and salespeople.

 Prevent potential crises

-Anonymity enables unfiltered feedback – people feel free to write about bad customer experiences if they don’t have to sign the comment with their real name.
+Anonymity enables unfiltered feedback.
+People feel free to write about bad customer experiences, if they don’t have to write the comment with their real name.
 That’s why it has become essential for companies to track every mention across the web.
 It’s scientifically proven that people are more willing to share negative feedback rather than positive, so leaving such comments without a response from the brand can lead to a crisis.

 Media monitoring tracks mentions when you sleep

-Your business probably isn’t a 24/7 McDrive but has specific working hours.
+Your business probably isn’t a 24/7 McDrive, but rather it has specific working hours.
 However, when PR managers and marketing specialists are off guard, clients can be wide awake and talking about your business on social media.

 Users can add comments about your company non-stop – especially if you have an international business.
-They can talk about you when you’re chilling at home after a long day at work.
-To track every mention, you would have to hire a few specialists for day and night shifts and pay each of them for doing their job.
+Because of that, to track every mention, you would have to hire a few specialists to work day and night, and they still probably wouldn’t catch every mention.
 It sounds like chaos, doesn’t it?
-Using tools like Mediatoolkit can facilitate such processes and become your eyes and ears, without your input.
+Using media monitoring tools can facilitate such processes.
+These tools can become your eyes and ears, operating at any times, without your input.

 Have an eye (not only) on the most popular channels

-Marketing automation enables you to follow mentions and keywords whenever a discussion about your brand takes place.
-This study shows that 47% of users share their feedback on the seller’s website, while a whopping 31% write about their experiences on Facebook.
+Media monitoring enables you to follow mentions and keywords whenever and wherever discussion about your brand takes place.
+Research shows that 47% of users share their feedback on the seller’s website, while a whopping 31% write about their experiences on Facebook.
 The next most common places to leave feedback are WhatsApp (17%) and Instagram (12%).
+But there are also many more left, like various forums, YouTube, Twitter, etc. And honestly, can you be sure that there is at least one of these where your customers won’t leave a comment on?

 #1 Decide which subjects you want to track